dortania/dortania.github.io/_posts/2020-10-13-bigsur-new.md

 * [**Build Repo**](https://dortania.github.io/builds/)

-Kexts here are build right after commit, and currently supports most major Acidanthera kexts and some 3rd party devs as well.
+Kexts here are built right after commit, and currently supports most of Acidanthera's kexts and some 3rd party devs as well.
 If you'd like to add support for more kexts, feel free to PR: [Build Repo source](https://github.com/dortania/build-repo)

 ## True legacy macOS Support!